DiegelD/CarND-Path-Planning-Project/README.md

 if (d < (2 + 4 * predicted_lane[j] + 2) && d > (2 + 4 * predicted_lane[j] - 2))
 ```
 **Left out** of the current prediction are other cars lane changes.
-To improve this in the further a Hybrid Naive-Bayes approach could be used, so that we could also predict when a non-ego car
+To improve this in the further a hybrid Naive-Bayes approach could be used, so that we could also predict when a non-ego car
 will change lanes so that our Planner would be more robust